Introduction to Modern Data Integration

 - Enterprise Application Integration Products (EAI or EII) – these products helps to move smaller quantities of data with different frequency patterns

-- Enterprise Data Replication (EDR) – these products gives information about the data sets and when they have to be changed or modified.
+- Enterprise Data Replication (EDR) – these products give information about the data sets and when they have to be changed or modified.

-If you are making investments in modern data platforms every platform will have a default set of functions and workloads.
-Modern data integration uses those default functions within the platform.
-Through this way, the performance of the data blending can be improved and the data movement can be reduced.
+If you are making investments in modern data platforms, every platform will have a default set of functions and workloads.
+It uses those default functions within the platform.
+In this way, the performance of the data blending can be improved, and the data movement can be reduced.

-Modern Data Integration will eliminate all the challenges raised by legacy technology.
-Few of the benefits are listed below
+It will eliminate all the challenges raised by legacy technology.
+A few of the benefits are listed below.

 - Designed once and can be used many times